 This won’t work.
 It’s essential that you understand that you are an employee first, and a shareholder second.

 No organization can operate without a leader – someone has to have the final say and make the tough decisions.
-While MBO companies typically have better corporate cultures than non MBOs, they still require the presence a strong capable leader.
+While MBO companies typically have better corporate cultures than non MBOs, they still require the presence of a strong capable leader.
 Once you’ve completed your Management Buyout you will no doubt feel better about expressing your views on the business, but you’ll still have a boss!

 And being a shareholder doesn’t change this.
-Being a shareholder means you directly benefit from the success of your business and the efforts of you and your team – it doesn’t mean that you now have an equal say on how the business is run.
+Being a shareholder means that you directly benefit from the success of your business and the efforts of you and your team – it doesn’t mean that you now have an equal say on how the business is run.

 Getting greedy – the wrong mix of financing

 There are various sources of financing in Canada that are available to complete your deal – banks, term lenders, subordinated debt providers, private equity, vendor financing – all of which have different costs and attributes.
-Banks are your cheapest form of financing, but they have strict rules that you need to live with while private equity, compared to banks, is expensive but also very patient and a true business partner.
+Banks are your cheapest form of financing, but they have strict rules that you need to live with while private equity, compared to bank financing, is expensive but also very patient and a true business partner.